Mapaler/FastCopy-M/readme_eng.txt

 	FastCopy is GPLv3 license, you can modify and use under GPLv3

 	FastCopy-M feature :
 	More complete multilanguage supports.

-    After Vista support new Shell common file dialog (Easy-to-use, and can select folder multiple)

-    The main window icon displayed animation when runing copy process.
-And allows to modify the total number of animation frames.

 	Support use http url to replace "chm" help files.

 License:
 	-------------------------------------------------------------------------